310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 One way or another, everything will be thoroughly explained to your parents, so don’t worry.

-Also.
-I know I’ve already said this, but sleeping over isn’t mandatory — if it’s too complicated for you, then coming to school normally is also fine.
+Also, I know I’ve already said this, but sleeping over isn’t mandatory — if it’s too complicated for you, then coming to school normally is also fine.

 We can adjust each person’s schedule however we need to.